-One of the principal stages in the development of the Project's ESMS will be the development of a Project specific aspects/risks register linking to potential environmental or social impacts associated with the relevant activities being undertaken at that phase of the project.
+One of the principal stages in the development of the Projects' ESMSs will be the development of Projects specific aspects/risks register linking to potential environmental or social impacts associated with the relevant activities being undertaken at that phase of the project.

-Once environmental & social aspects and associated risks have been identified and documented (i.e. specifically in accordance with the required construction methods statements or operational activities), associated controls should be developed that are commensurate to the level of anticipated severity, likelihood and any statutory or lender requirements.
-The identification of risks and impacts is expected to be primarily aligned with the items identified in the ESIA, but may include additional items relates to specific working methods.
+Once environmental & social aspects and associated risks have been identified and documented (i.e. specifically in accordance with the required construction methods statements or operational activities), associated controls will be developed that are commensurate to the level of anticipated severity, likelihood and any statutory or lender requirements.
+The identification of risks and impacts is expected to be primarily aligned with the items identified in the ESIA and the Addendum, but may include additional items relates to specific working methods.